yichiliao/yichiliao.github.io/_pages/about.md

 <br>
 I have made 17 full-paper publications in top-tier venues, including ACM CHI, UIST, TiiS, IEEE PerComp, and ICCV.
 Jointly, these works advance human-in-the-loop optimization in interface/interaction design along three directions: (1) expanding its scope to address increasingly complex design tasks, (2) improving optimization efficiency to enable real-time interface adaptation, and (3) scaling these methods with large-scale, growing interaction data.
-My works have contributed to a wide range of applications, such as physical interaction, haptic display, AR/VR interface, input techniques, visual design, and motion generation/reconstruction.
+My works have contributed to a wide range of application domains, such as physical interaction, haptic display, AR/VR interface, input techniques, visual design, and motion generation/reconstruction.
 Below are selected key papers.
 A complete publication list can be found on my [Publications page](https://yichiliao.com/publications/) or my [Google Scholar profile](https://scholar.google.com/citations?user=Ddny4V4AAAAJ&hl=en).
 **For a detailed overview of my research agenda and future directions, see my [Research Statement (PDF)](https://yichiliao.com/files/Research-Statement_LIAO.pdf)**.
 <br>